lligallo/stile-markr/README.md

 - We have an "Import Vault service"  so any data that we receive in the API is first stored in 'raw'.
 This provides traceability (all the internal data has an associated import_id), captures different examples of data -since we don't have specifications- and in case of bugs or new features allows us to reprocess the input if necessary (for example when the boss decides it's a good idea to also show statistics on the different answers).
 - The "Marks Service" coordinates both the ingest and the parsed data within the application.
 More on the structure of the code in the section below.
 - We store all the data in Postgresql (both the import vault and the scores).
 It's a versatile database that can both store and do the calculations (It can aggregate 1-2 millions of rows in less than 1 second).
-    - I decided to create 2 tables.
+    - I decided to create 2 tables (they are defined at src/exams_analytics/interface/pg_db/tables.py).
 One for the Import Vault, and one for the marks.
 I haven't created a Test table, I would argue it is best to do in the future when we know what other types of tests we want to support.
 - I decided to use python, asyncio, quart and hypercorn.
 I've been using them in my last two projects and they are fast enough and will allow the application to grow without any big limitation.
 Python is also great since there are plenty of experienced developers.
 For migrations I used Alembic, for accessing the database I used SQLAlchemy CORE, not the ORM.
 I think having access to directly SQL is best for this application.